isomerpages/moe-sls/_teacher-user-guide/Assess/View Assignments.md

 <li>You may search for Assignments on the Assignments page by entering the title in the Search Bar.
 You may apply the <strong>Assignment Status</strong> and <strong>Class Group</strong> filters.
 Click <strong>Apply</strong> to perform your selection. </li>
 <li>For a more refined search, click <strong>Filter</strong> to filter the Assignments by Assignment Status, Class Group, and Marking Status (for Assignments with Teacher-Marked Quizzes only).
 Click <strong>Apply</strong> to perform your selection.</li>
 <li>You can choose to view your Assignments in Card view [insert Card.png] or in List view [insert List.svg].</li>
 <li><p>Assignments in the List view are sorted according to the latest Start Date.
 You may also sort the Assignments according to the Assignment Title, and Due Date.
-Assessments in List View will be indicated by an orange tag beside the Title. [insert image with Assessments]</p>
+Assessments in List View will be indicated by an orange tag beside the Title.</p>
 <p><img style="width: 50%;" src="/images/2Teacher/As-AssignmentView.png"></p>
 </li>
 </ol>